alliL/squadBF/README.md

 **What types of data-wrangling (reshaping, reformatting, etc.) will you need to do to your data?**

-After loading the featuresdf.csv file in Rstudio and viewing its attributes, we decided that we will not need to reformat the data.
-We can use dplyr and other libraries to help us wrangle the data.
+After loading the featuresdf.csv file in Rstudio and viewing its attributes, we decided that we will not need to reformat the data since it is already a dataframe type.
+We will rely mostly on dplyr to help us wrangle the data.

 **What (major/new) libraries will be using in this project (no need to list common libraries that are used in many projects such as dplyr)**